 Your bank should let you set up multiple savings accounts.
 And in most cases, you won’t be charged for having that account open.
 You may just be charged for taking money out each month, usually after the first payment or two.
 This shouldn’t be a problem for your tax savings account, where you take the money out once a year to pay your taxes.
 Or however frequent you pay taxes.

+I’ve also been having a look at other business accounts as getting very tired of ours, the Chase bank business account looks like the best so see that if you’re also thinking of switching as it’s the best I’ve found so far.
 You’ll want a separate account if you want to save up for business expenses.
 This could be if you’re saving up for a new computer or if you’re saving money for some software or your hosting.
 This is separate from tax savings.
 You also won’t take this as a deductible until you pay for whatever it is and you have your receipts.

 What to do if you save too much for taxes